 DIRECTOR’S STATEMENT

-Beneath a Mother’s Feet is also a call to recentre the lives of the matriarchs in my family; women who were compelled into fated lives of domesticity and childrearing, which were also often characterised by hardship.
-But their lives were also marked by courage and tenacity and, in their own ways, defiance against the traditional expectations of their genders.
+The film is also a call to recentre the lives of the matriarchs in my family: women steered toward lives of domesticity and childrearing, often shaped by hardship, yet defined by endurance and resistance to the expectations placed upon them.

 APPROACH